-John Nash villa
+John Nash villa at Llanerchaeron

 Set in the heart of the beautiful Aeron Valley, the John Nash villa makes the most of the views access the picturesque landscape.
 It's exterior simplicity hides a multitude of complex shapes and details as well as a rare example of a complete service courtyard hidden at the back of the house.

 John Nash and Llanerchaeron

 The histories of this former country estate on the site of a medieval village are unique in celebrating and informing an essential but little known period in the early career of one of our most renowned national Architects.

 The family mansion at Llanerchaeron was completed in 1795 to a design by John Nash; an ambitious but not yet fully established Architect.
 Following bankruptcy in London at the age of 31, John Nash moved to his mother’s home county of Carmarthen to rebuild his reputation designing serval villas for the Welsh gentry.

 Shortly after the completion of Llanerchaeron and with the new found confidence of a portfolio of successful works he was able to return to London before going on to conceive the Brighton Pavilion, Regent street in London and Buckingham Palace for George IV.
 These works collectively provided the background scenery for the period historically identified as 'The Regency’.

 Llanerchaeron Mansion is a Palladian style Georgian Villa .The style in which John Nash was taught during seven years as a pupil with the Palladian specialist architect Robert Taylor who had designed the Carmarthen Guildhall in this style during this same period.